 Reducing the Impact of the Freeze

 ‘Our immediate focus is working collaboratively with our partners and allies globally to reduce the impact of the freeze and ensure continued support for as many vulnerable people as possible.
 The lives and dignity of millions hang in the balance.
-We call on governments, international agencies, and stakeholders to speak out and strongly urge the U.S. Administration to reverse these dangerous measures.’
+We call on governments, international agencies, and stakeholders to speak out and strongly urge the US Administration to reverse these dangerous measures.’